Lung Cancer in the Military

 For active duty military personnel, National Guard and Reserve servicemembers, veterans, and their families, the risk of lung cancer is higher than civilians.

-In past years, studies of who lung cancer affects have actually revealed statistically lower rates among active duty military personnel versus their nonmilitary counterparts.
-Yet, 32 percent of active duty servicemembers participate in high-risk activities like cigarette smoking compared to 20 percent of civilians.
-In soldiers who’ve been deployed, smoking rates are 50 percent higher.
+In past years, studies of those affected by lung cancer have revealed statistically lower rates among active-duty military personnel versus their nonmilitary counterparts.
+Yet, 32 percent of active-duty servicemembers participate in high-risk activities like cigarette smoking compared to 20 percent of civilians.
+Among soldiers who’ve been deployed, smoking rates are 50 percent higher.
 Moreover, until 1976, soldiers were given free cigarettes in C and K rations.

 However, current smokers make up only 20.9 percent of veterans with lung cancer and former smokers account for 60 percent.
 Approximately 17.9 percent never smoked and, subsequently, developed cancer via other causes.

 Ask your doctor to review all possible treatment options.
 For more information on filing a legal claim, fill out a free case evaluation form.

 The risk of occupational exposure to carcinogens can be high depending on where the military servicemember is serving or has served in the past.
 Exposure to Agent Orange, asbestos, carbon monoxide in diesel exhaust, heavy smog, pesticides, oil well fires, and detonated or destroyed chemical weapons can lead to lung cancer.

 Veterans of nearly every American conflict in the last century (including World War II, the Korean War, the Vietnam War, the Gulf War, and the wars in Iraq and Afghanistan) may have been exposed to cancer-causing particles in camps and overseas.
 Lung cancer, in particular, is a leading health concern among veterans due to the inhalation and ingestion of a spectrum of carcinogens.